 Lenders and Brokers do not charge to produce a mortgage offer in principle.

 Can I get a mortgage agreement in principle for a buy to let mortgage?

-Can I apply for a mortgage without first having a mortgage decision in principle?
+Can I apply for a mortgage without first having an agreement in principle?

-Yes you can, you do not need a mortgage offer in principle in order to make a full mortgage application.
+Yes you can, you do not need a mortgage agreement in principle in order to make a full mortgage application.
 Most lenders have application processes that start with a decision in principle stage.
-Therefore if you make a full mortgage application without having a decision principle first, the decision principle would simply be part of the application route.
+Therefore if you make a full mortgage application without having an agreement in principle first, the agreement in principle would simply be part of the application route.

-What is a decision in principle with a soft footprint/soft search?
+What is a mortgage agreement in principle with a soft footprint/soft search?

-Lenders that run a ‘soft footprint’ mortgage offer in principle include:
+Lenders that run a ‘soft footprint’ search include:

 - Accord mortgage decision in principle

 - Kent Reliance